 more money isn't always the answer

-The President believes that regardless of educational path after high school, all Americans should be prepared to enroll in at least one year of higher education or job training to better prepare our workforce for a 21st century economy.
+The President believes that regardless of educational path after high school, all Americans should be prepared to enroll in at least one year of higher education or job training to better prepare our workforce for a 21st century economy.but

 most of those who go to college will never graduate with a degree.
 Moreover, mere “attendance” at a college does little to improve earnings and leaves many in debt.
 The situation is even worse at community colleges, where politicians at the state and national levels are heavily subsidizing two-year college education.